niha-gottiparthy/proj2/README.md

 ##Models and Description:
 1. User
-  * has name, berkeley email, and many photos
+  * has name, (berkeley/school) email, and many photos
-  * certain Users are Administrators and the power to modify and remove photos/comments
+  * certain Users are Administrators and have the power to modify and remove photos/comments
 2. Post
   * has photo and optional caption (caption cannot be posted alone since this is an app focused on photos)
   * belongs to a User